adobe-research/convmelspec/README.md

 ## Convert to ONNX with Opset 17

-The ONNX standard and runtime have added suppport for an STFT operator and related functionality (e.g. https://github.com/pytorch/audio/issues/982).
+The ONNX standard and runtime have added support for an STFT operator and related functionality (e.g. https://github.com/pytorch/audio/issues/982).
 As noted, however, PyTorch itself does not yet support exporting with opset 17, so a custom build of PyTorch is required (this works, but not yet documented here).

 ## Convert to CoreML